-Once the sponsoring organisation has determined what equipment is necessary for the team, it can consider what vehicles are capable of carrying the equipment and team members.
+Once the sponsoring organisation has determined what equipment is necessary for the team, it can consider which vehicles can carry the equipment and team members.
 The sponsoring organisation may be able to fit the equipment on an existing unit, or it may need to purchase a new vehicle.
 Some teams use a cargo trailer, convert an old unit, or request a vehicle be donated by a local business.

-7. Identify Training Requirements
+(g) Identify Training Requirements